afreedman4564/Matplotlib-Challenge/README.md

     - use loc to create a clean list without the mouse with duplicates
     - calculate the number of 'clean' unique mice

+## Create Summary Stats Table
+    - Use groupby regimen and agg function to allow efficient calculation and creation of single df
+    - Reset index to clean up the view